marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 ## Generate Actions

 This code unpacks the defined actions, performs some checks and generates a list with action items.
+One row per action / image.

 ```
 python3 -m pre_processing.generate_actions \